67: No Such Thing As The Hoo-Hah Monologues

 But flower beetles, they found that they do this a lot, and they found that it doesn't improve their success rate with females.

-But if a male leaks semen on another male and that other male later breeds with a female, the female's eggs can be fertilized by the sperm of the male that she never encountered.
+But if a male leaks semen on another male and the that other male later breeds with a female, the female's eggs can be fertilised by the sperm of the male that she never encountered.

 And it's called sex by proxy, isn't it?
 Yeah, exactly.
 And the article about it said that males can inseminate females, quotes, without expending time or energy having sex with them.